 Grow your own peppers

-To grow your own peppers
+How to grow your own Peppers

 Growing chili is one of the “hottest” trends when it comes to growing own food.
 We find the chili enthusiasts everywhere: gardening communities, workplaces and next door neighborhoods.
 And all they talk about Scoville, colors, varieties, and recipes.